InternetFreedomFoundation/archive/content/post/explainer-account-aggregator-framework-saveourprivacy.md

 +++
-author = "Rohin Garg"
+author = 'Rohin Garg'
-categories = ["Privacy", "Policy", "innovation"] date = 2021-10-28T05:15:11Z
+categories = ['Privacy', 'Policy', 'innovation', 'Banking and Finance'] date = 2021-10-28T05:15:11Z description = ''
-description = ""
 draft = false
-slug = "explainer-account-aggregator-framework-saveourprivacy"
+slug = 'explainer-account-aggregator-framework-saveourprivacy'
-summary = "The RBI’s Account Aggregator framework went live on 2nd September this year.
+summary = 'The RBI’s Account Aggregator framework went live on 2nd September this year.
 The government has claimed that the framework will have a transformative impact on the financial ecosystem.
-In this explainer, we take a look at what this framework really is and highlight certain issues that may arise." tags = ["Privacy", "Policy", "innovation"] title = "Explained: RBI's Account Aggregator Framework"
+In this explainer, we take a look at what this framework really is and highlight certain issues that may arise.' tags = ['Privacy', 'Policy', 'innovation', 'Banking and Finance'] title = "Explained: RBI's Account Aggregator Framework"

 +++